Audience: You are expected to have successfully

 of characters (e.g. to later output it, or make a string

-), a head value, and a tail pair (or
+value from it)discr_pair), a head value, and a tail pair (or

-), the first and last pair valuesdiscr_multiple
+nil);discr_list), the first and last pair valuesdiscr_multiple), the (constant) number of

-components, and the sequence of component values;discr_closure
+components, and the sequence of component values;discr_closure), the routine, the

 sequence of closed values; they are typically created with

-(for anonymous functions) or
+lambda (for anonymous functions) or

-) associate MELT objects to values.MELT values can move in
+strings to values, so are some kind of dictionnary.discr_map_objects) associate MELT objects to values.MELT values can move in

 memory, because of the generational copying